hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 1. The typical workflow for simulation of modeling platforms in HetaCompiler.jl consist of the following steps: (1) loading Heta-based models into a `Platform` object; (2) creating and addition scenarios using `Scenario` constructor or from CSV tables; (3) run `sim` method for the whole platform or selected scenarios; (4) display results using `plot` or transform into `DataFrame`.

 1. `Model` and `Scenario` objects are "unmutable".
 This means a user cannot update their parts directly.
-User can just create new Scenario and use `add _scenarios!` method using the same identifiers.
-This replaces the previous corresponding scenarios.
+User can just create new Scenario and use `add_scenarios!` method using the same identifiers.
+This replaces the previous scenarios with selected ids.

 1. To update a model structure one should include changes into source Heta-based model and repeat all the steps.

 1. In many cased the chain Julia syntax can be useful.
-The following code creates the default scenario, simulate and plot one line.
+The following code creates the default scenario, simulate and plot with one line.
     ```julia
     Scenario(models(p)[:nameless], tspan = (0,100)) |> sim |> plot
     ```